Fast quantum computation with all-to-all Hamiltonians: -time protocols

 \section{$1/N$-time protocols}

 We are ready to state our first main result: \begin{thm} For any constants $\delta_{\rm T}\in(0,1)$ and locality $K\ge 2$, the following holds for sufficiently large $N$.
-For a set of data qubits $\{0\}\cup S$, there exists a Hamiltonian protocol $H(t)$ that simulates a bunch of CZ gates $\prod_i\mathrm{CZ}_{0,i\in S}$ with polynomially small error for any $\ket{\psi}$ on data qubits, in total evolution time Here $\mathcal{T}$ is time-ordering. \end{thm}
+For a set of data qubits $\{0\}\cup S$, there exists a Hamiltonian protocol $H(t)$ with normalization \eqref{eq:Hint=} that simulates a bunch of CZ gates $\prod_i\mathrm{CZ}_{0,i\in S}$ with polynomially small error for any $\ket{\psi}$ on data qubits, in total evolution time Here $\mathcal{T}$ is time-ordering. \end{thm}

 We illustrate the idea shortly, and refer to Theorem 3.1 and Corollary 5.2 in Supplemental Material (SM) \cite{SM} for the formal proof. \eqref{eq:eps=N} requires a sufficiently large $K$ independent of $N$ to get a desired polynomially small error.
 Nevertheless, the ideas of Theorem \ref{thm:CZ} could apply more generally.
-Indeed, the single CZ gate version of Theorem \ref{thm:CZ} is a generalization of the $2$-local Hamiltonian protocol in \cite{myGHZ}, which works well in practice and yields a $\sim 15$-times speedup for thousands of qubits; the generalization to $K$-locality here is primarily aiming for a rigorous error bound.
-Moreover, there are proposals on realizing multi-body interactions \cite{ion_34body,ion_Nbody22,ion_Nbody23,clock_multibody18,cavity_34body,GHZlike24}, where one strategy is to simulate a $K$-local Hamiltonian by $2$-local ones using Floquet engineering \cite{GHZlike24}.
+Indeed, the single CZ gate version of Theorem \ref{thm:CZ} is a generalization of the $2$-local Hamiltonian protocol in \cite{myGHZ}, which works well in practice and yields a $\sim 15$-times speedup for thousands of qubits.
+The generalization to $K$-locality here is primarily aiming for a rigorous error bound, and we leave open whether provably fast protocols can already be established for the $2$-local case.
+One strategy is to try to simulate a $K$-local Hamiltonian by $2$-local ones using Floquet engineering \cite{GHZlike24} whose error could be bounded \cite{magnus_comm25}.
 For example, $\ee^{-\ii T X^2}\ee^{-\ii T Y^2}$ induces an effective Hamiltonian $H_{\rm eff}=-\ii T [X^2,Y^2]+\cdots =4T XYZ + \cdots$ containing $\ge 3$-body terms.
 Here $X=\sum_i X_i$ and $Y,Z$ defined similarly.
 With such multi-body interactions, Theorem \ref{thm:CZ} suggests that a $4$-local protocol for example may be much more accurate than $2$-local ones like \cite{myGHZ}, while remaining experimentally feasible.